hussamfyi/hussamfyi.github.io/about.md

 title: Hi, I'm Hussam 👋
 ---

 This page is a collection of (mostly) non-work thoughts about me.
-If you're looking for a list of my professional accomplishments, head over to my [portfolio](https://hussam.fyi/work/).
+If you're looking for a list of my professional accomplishments, head over to my [work](https://hussam.fyi/work/).

 <hr>

 ## About me

-I'm Hussam, and I'm based in Toronto.
-I grew up in Qatar to Syrian parents, and I immigrated to Canada in 2010.
-I'm bilingual in both English and Arabic, and I'm proud of my heritage.
+I'm Hussam, a product manager based in Toronto.

+I'm a [third culture kid](https://en.wikipedia.org/wiki/Third_culture_kid): I was born to Syrian parents, raised in Qatar, and I immigrated to Canada in 2010.

-At heart, I'm a designer and a creative, but over the years I've lost touch with that side of me.
-That's one of the main reasons I built this website.
-My goal is to use it as a digital playground of sorts; a safe, open space to document my creative journey, and share my work, whether through writing, learning design or
+I love design.
+When I was in my teens I wanted to become an industrial designer but I chose to pursue an engineering degree instead.
+After graduating, I yearned to become a designer, but I never took the plunge.
+So I built this site.
+I want to use it as a digital playground of sorts; a safe, open space to document my creative journey to learn design, write more, and share the fruits of my creative pursuits.

 I'd describe myself as a Generalist/[Wildcard](https://merki.ca/blog/what-is-a-wildcard-person).
 Professionally, I like wearing multiple hats, but I sort of found my footing as a product manager, even though I'm proud of the many weird, confusing titles I've had throughout my career that didn't describe what I _actually_ did at the time e.g. Special Projects Manager, Growth Lead or Senior Associate.